Note-Manager/note-manager/README.md

   - newest version of node
   - newest version of npm
 - clone the repository to your machine
-- execute below commands to build the application:
+- build the application:
   - `npm install`
-- execute the commands below to run the application:
+- finally, run the application:
   - `npm run start`